weBoost Office 100 vs. weBoost Office 200: What's the Difference?

 If your business has strong outside signal, but terrible indoor signal, boosters may pick up too much signal and overload.
 Depending on the severity, the Office 100 will automatically reduce gain or shut down across some or all bands.
 This leads to interrupted connectivity, which isn’t ideal.
 To resolve overload issues, you’d have to adjust your outside antenna or integrate an attenuator.
 The latter decreases the amount of signal received across all bands.
 So, if only one band is overloading, you risk decreasing performance.

-weBoost Office 100 or weBoost Office 200?
-Which is Best for My Business?
+weBoost Office 100, Office 200, or Office 300 Installed: Which is Best for My Business?

-Which Office unit is best for you is the golden question.
-It all depends on your existing signal, signal coverage goals, and budget.
+The best weBoost Office Signal Booster for you all depends on your existing signal, signal coverage goals, and budget.
 Here is a side-by-side of each unit's advantages to help you make an educated decision.

 |